ZgzInfinity/SpaceInvaders/README.md

 ### 2.7 - Playing audio tracks

 As explained earlier, the game has a set of very high quality music tracks.
 While the game is in progress, the player can choose whether or not to listen to music.
 No soundtrack is played by default.
-If the user wants to play music he must press the key with symbol + located on the right side of the keyboard.
+If the user wants to play music he must press the ALT key of the keyboard.
 The player can choose from a total of eight tracks.
 After each beat, a new track is played until the last one is reached.
 When you press again, playback is disabled and you return to the default settings.

 ### 2.8 - Game on pause